paradisebunny/daffodil/gameplay.md

 ## Movement
 Distances are close, near and far.
 A character can take one action and move near, or skip his action and move far.
 If a character's inventory is full their movement speed is drastically reduced.

 For long distance travel, characters can hike up to 12 miles in a day.
 They can hike 18 if travelling on roads and only 6 if travelling in rough terrain or under adverse conditions.
-All movement is reduced to a quarter of these values if their inventory is full.
+All movement is reduced to a third of these values if their inventory is full.
 ## Damage and Death
 When a character is hit, the amount of damage is subtracted from their hit points.
-When these reach zero, the character is unconscious.
-There is a 2 in 6 chance the character immediatly dies.
-Repeat this roll at the end of each round until healed or dead.
-If healed before succumbing to death, permanently substract 1 from a random attribute.
+When these reach zero, roll a final saving throw.
+On a success the character awakes after combat with 1 HP and rolls the scars table.
+If they fail the character is dead.
 Monsters die at 0 hit points.
 ## Healing
 Characters recover 1 hit point per day if they eat a meal and have a night of uninterrupted rest.
 ## Treasure